 BLS' macroeconomic projections are produced using the MA/US model, licensed from Macroeconomic Advisers, LLC (MA).
 The 2012–22 projections were the first to employ this model, which was introduced in late 2012; previously the Bureau relied on MA's Washington University Macro Model (WUMM).
 MA/US has the same foundations as WUMM: consumption follows a life-cycle model and investment is based on a neoclassical model.
 Foreign sector estimates rely on forecasts from Oxford Economics.
 However, many improvements were made; most notably, the model is explicitly designed to reach a full-employment solution in the target years.
 Within MA/US, a sub-model calculates an estimate of potential output from the nonfarm business sector, based upon full-employment estimates of the sector's hours worked and output per hour.
 Error correction models are embedded into MA/US to align the model's solution with the full-employment submodel.

 Certain critical variables set the parameters for the nation's economic growth and determine in large part the trend that GDP will follow.
 In developing the macroeconomic projections, BLS elects to determine these critical variables through research and modeling, and then supplies them to the MA/US model as exogenous variables.
 The in-house labor force projections, described above, are of particular importance, as they are the primary constraint on future economic growth.
 Other fundamental exogenous variables in the model include energy prices and assumptions about fiscal and monetary policy.
-For the 2024 projections, initial estimates of key economic variables, as well as the underlying exogenous assumptions, were reviewed by a panel of Federal economists.
-The final solution was evaluated for consistency with the detailed output and employment projections.
-The specific assumptions and target variables for the 2024 projections are presented in the December 2015 Monthly Labor Review.
+Initial estimates of key economic variables, as well as the underlying exogenous assumptions, are reviewed by a panel of Federal economists.
+The final solution is evaluated for consistency with the detailed output and employment projections.
+The specific assumptions and target variables for projections are presented in the October 2017 Monthly Labor Review.

 These column totals for PCE and investment are adjusted as necessary to ensure consistency between the aggregate projection from the MA/US solution and the detailed estimates based on the Houthakker-Taylor and Modified Neoclassical models.
 Column totals for the remaining components of final demand are output directly from the MA/US software.
-Although net exports is equivalent, adjustments are made to the MA/US projections of trade goods and services to account for re-exports and re-imports, effectively transforming the data from a NIPA based estimate to an I-O framework.
+Adjustments are made to the MA/US projections of trade goods and services to account for re-exports and re-imports, effectively transforming the data from a NIPA based estimate to one consistent with the input-output framework.
+These adjustments preserve the projected level of net exports from MA/US.

 Bridge tables are developed based on the most recent Benchmark and annual Input-Output Accounts published by BEA.
-For some columns the bridge table is held constant from the last historical year while other components forecast the bridge table based on trends over the historical series.
+For some columns the bridge table is held constant from the last historical year while other components project the bridge table based on trends over the historical series.
 The bridge tables are used to distribute projected column controls out to the roughly 200 commodity groups or rows within the final demand matrix.
-The only exception to the use of bridge tables occurs in the column of Change in Private Inventories (CIPI).
+Exceptions to the use of bridge tables occur in the columns of Change in Private Inventories (CIPI) and imports and exports of goods and services.
 Business inventories by detailed commodities are projected based on a two stage least squares model where inventories are regressed on lagged values of both inventories and commodity output.
 Results are aggregated and adjusted to conform to the projection of CIPI from the macro model.
+Imports and exports are also projected separately at the detailed commodity level.
+Exports for each commodity are regressed on the projected aggregate export value and the lagged value of exports for the commodity.
+The same is done for imports.
+Results are then aggregated and adjusted to conform to the adjusted trade projections from the macro model.

 Adjustments to the initial estimates of the final demand matrix are made based on research and analysis by industry experts including information pertaining to energy forecasts, existing and expected shares of the domestic output, known changes to trade agreements, expected government political and policy changes, and so forth.